-- 1. Allowing any participant on the field-of-play without current, valid memberships and/or educational/background check certifications. - 2.
-Violations of any regulation within the USA Gymnastics Women's Program Rules and Policies. - 3.
+- A. When any USA Gymnastics member(s) participating in the event fails to follow the Rules and Policies, actions may be taken against the Meet Director, hosting institution and/or the individual offenders by the USA Gymnastics National Office. - B. MEET DIRECTOR VIOLATIONS (including but not limited to): - 1.
+Allowing any participant on the field-of-play without current, valid memberships and/or educational/background check certifications. - 2.
+Violations of any regulation within the Rules and Policies. - 3.
 Improper timing of the competition: - a.
 Athletes in the gym too long (over 5 hours). - b.
 Starting the warm-ups before 8:00 A.M. - c.
 Finishing after 10:00 P.M. due to poor scheduling. - 4.
 Failure to return required sanction forms and athlete fees by the designated deadline. - 5.
 Altering USA Gymnastics language on sanction report form. - 6.
 Failure to obtain signatures/initials of officials/coaches on the sanction report form sign-in sheet(s). - 7.
 Exceeding the maximum allowable number of gymnasts in a session. - 8.
 Changing or altering any procedures listed in the Judges' Compensation package.